Lucy-Han/ods-jamboree-ai-readiness-project/README.md

 # ODS Jamboree AI Readiness Project

 This repository contains three example python scripts (.ipynb files) developed during the NCI ODS Data Jamboree.
-The scripts are specific to the data types used in our project (imaging and clinical) and can be used as a example for others assessing the AI-readiness of datasets.
+The scripts are specific to the data types used in our project (imaging and clinical) and can be used as a example for others who are looking to assess the AI-readiness of datasets.

 ## Environment